 - Gap coverage: Pays the difference between the actual cash value of your car and the amount you owe on your loan or lease if your car is totaled in a covered accident.
 It is sometimes called loan/lease coverage.
 You’re required to carry collision and comprehensive on your vehicle to buy gap insurance.

 - Towing and labor or roadside assistance: Towing and labor usually covers the cost to tow your car to a repair facility or make minor repairs after a covered accident.
 Roadside assistance usually covers towing, minor repairs and fuel delivery, even if there was no accident.

 - Rental reimbursement: Pays the cost of renting a replacement car if yours is not drivable due to a covered accident.
-Some auto insurance companies will send you a check for part of the allowed amount if you don't rent a replacement car.
-(Learn more.)
+The coverage usually pays up to a certain daily or weekly limit.

 And then the insurance company pays for everything, right?